 The stretch of path that runs along the beach front is 3 miles long.
 It takes about an hour to walk it, which we did, but cycling is a popular alternative.
 There are many bike rental shops along the front and plenty of spaces to lock up your bike when you want to dip into a restaurant for dinner.

 The beach fronts definitely weren’t what I had pictured them to be.
-I quite literally saw EVERYTHING on this day, including the guy I managed to snap below.
+I quite literally saw EVERYTHING on this day.
 On TV, in films, in media, LA falls nothing short of glitz, glamour and fame and that’s the image I had, over the years, built in my head.
 But that image is very different to the reality.
 Yes all of that stuff is there, but LA is MASSIVE, seriously.
 And like any other city, there are the homeless, there are the rich and there is everything in-between.

 After being quite taken aback by some of the sights and situations I witnessed on the beach front, I can’t say I felt much at home on first impressions.
 But a chance to catch up with my friend just a 10-minute walk off of the beach in Santa Monica town, had my opinions turned around pretty quickly…